ybyzek/theniledev-examples/authz-python/README.md

 - [YOLO](../usecases/README.md#yolo)

 For this service, you can use Nile's built-in entities to enforce access policies.
-This example uses Python and the NILE REST API to demonstrate authorization features in Nile in the following workflow:
+This example uses the Nile Python SDK to demonstrate authorization features in Nile in the following workflow:

 - List policies
 - Create a new policy that denies the user access to instances of the type `DB` (organization is provided in the request)